huenique/aliexpress-product-scraper/README.md

   - Sequential request processing to avoid overwhelming the server
   - Session caching to minimize browser automation
 - 🌎 **Optional Proxy Support**: Oxylabs proxy integration for enhanced reliability
-- 🧠 **Intelligent Store Retry**: Automatic retry mechanism for missing store information
-- 🏪 **Enhanced Store Data**: Advanced store information extraction with fallback strategies
+- 🏪 **Store Information**: Store information extraction is available but disabled by default for faster processing.
+Store fields (Store Name, Store ID, Store URL) are set to null in standard operation to focus on product listings.
 - 📊 **Flexible Data Export**:
   - JSON format for full data preservation
   - CSV format for easy spreadsheet import